Enneagram personal growth

 Growth Indicators: Improved assertiveness, effective conflict resolution, and prioritizing self-expression.

-In 5 Years: They will have developed a strong sense of individuality, become more assertive, and fostered healthier relationships through honest communication.
+In 5 Years, They will have developed a strong sense of individuality, become more assertive, and foster healthier relationships through honest communication.
 They will think, feel, and behave with greater confidence and self-assurance.